pisceanfoot/DataStaxDay/README.md

 ===================
 ![icon](http://i.imgur.com/FoIOBlt.png)

 In this session, you'll learn all about DataStax Enterprise.
 It's a mix between presentation and hands-on.
-This is **obviously** your reference for the hands-on content.
+This is your reference for the hands-on content.
 Feel free to bookmark this page for future reference!

 ----------